SwiftGen/SwiftGen/Documentation/ConfigFile.md

 > 💡 We advise against using _absolute_ paths — starting with `/` — in the configuration file, so that they won't rely on where the project was cloned on your machine._

-Here's a quick description of all possible _root_ keys.
+Here's a quick description of all the possible _root_ keys.
 All of them are optional.

 | Key | Description | Intended usage |
 |-----|-------------|----------------|